Adding a document for download

 Each link must then be created inside the box using a bulleted list.
 Each document must be given its full title, format, and size.
 The size of the document should be displayed in either kilobytes (kb) or megabytes (mb) and rounded up to a whole number, so enter 80kb rather than 79.5kb and 1.2mb rather than 1180kb.

 Do not use any formatting such as bold, italic or colours in this area.

-- Application for rate relief (Microsoft Word format, 80kb)
+- Application for rate relief (Adobe PDF format, 80kb)

 All of this text must be set as the link.
 Please maintain this exact format for the downloadable links.
 No extra text, warnings, or other information may be entered into the download area box.
 All content in the download area must be a link.

 Use the following text exactly to describe the various document types:

 All newly created content must be in this format.
 If you update an old page, the document links must also be updated to this format.
 Workflows will be rejected if this requirement is not complied with.

 Please note: exceptions to this rule may be made if the type of page and its content is suitable.
 Please contact the web team before creating new content to check if this is allowed.

 As always, all documents that are to be posted on the website must comply with corporate branding guidelines.

 More and more people will be having their computers updated over the coming months to use more recent versions of Windows and Microsoft Office.